acatarinaoaraujo/acatarinaoaraujo.github.io/projects/project-3.md

 This project taught me about passing by reference instead of value, double-pointer, and Singly Linked List.
 But most importantly, it taught me tracing, which is essential to be a successful programmer in C and C++.
-A Linked List can be very confusing if we do not have well-written pseudocode or at least a brief written scratch paper with the description of the steps needed.
+A Linked List can be very confusing if we do not have well-written pseudocode or at least a scratch paper with the description of the steps needed.
 Despite the frustration of dealing with pointers, I have learned a lot with this project, and I expect to use this experience to build more sophisticated projects in the future.

 *Source code to be released soon.*